 About Space Reservations

-We do not plan to accommodate space reservations in the Georges Student Center during the fall of 2020.
-We apologize for the inconvenience, but this interruption to normal services is necessary for the building to be able to function under changes made in response to public health concerns and Covid-19.
+We do not plan to accommodate space reservations in the Georges Student Center during the spring of 2021.
+We apologize for the inconvenience, but this interruption to normal services is necessary for the building to be able to function under changes made in response to public health concerns and COVID-19.
 No exceptions will be possible.

 For more information contact: